hbc/NGS_Data_Analysis_Course/sessionII/lessons/05_introR-R-and-RStudio.md

 3. **Workspace/History**: workspace shows all active objects and history keeps track of all commands run in console
 4. **Files/Plots/Packages/Help**

-Some of the RStudio features that make using R easier include:

-* automatic syntax highlighting/formatting in the script editor
-* direct code execution from script editor to console
-* real-time access to environment, plotting and history
-* good tool for workspace management

 ## Organizing your working directory

 ### Viewing your working directory